Ishan1996/swisscom/README.md

 go run main.go -method GET -url http://localhost:8080/api/services/service_id_1 -batch 50 -steps 5
 ```

-This will call the get method 50 times in 5 steps.
+This will call the get method 50 times in each steps 5 times.

 Allowed flags are